xdrm-io/aicra/README.md

 ## What's automated

-As the configuration file is here to make your life easier, let's take a quick look at what you do not have to do ; or in other words, what does `aicra` automates.
+As the configuration file is here to make your life easier, let's take a quick look at what you do not have to do ; or in other words, what do `aicra` automates.

-Http requests are only accepted when they have the permissions you have defined.
-If unauthorized, the request is rejected with an error response.
+Http requests are only accepted when they are granted the permissions you have defined.
+Unauthorized requests are automatically rejected with an error response.

 Request data is automatically extracted and validated before it reaches your code.
 If a request has missing or invalid data an automatic error response is sent.

-When launching the server, it ensures everything is ok and won't start until fixed.
+When launching the server, it ensures everything is valid and won't start until fixed.
 You will get errors for:
+- invalid configuration syntax
-- handler signature does not match the configuration
+- handler signature not matching the configuration
-- a configuration service has no handler
+- configuration service left with no handler
-- a handler does not match any service
+- handler matching no service

 The same applies if your configuration is invalid:
 - unknown HTTP method